Principal Care Assistant (Day Duty)

 To provide a safe and healthy environment for residents, staff and visitors

 To become familiar with all aspects of the building’s layout, fire evacuation procedure and equipment, and to instruct staff

-To become familiar with and strictly adhere to company policy and procedure and the National Care Standards for Care Homes
+To become familiar with and strictly adhere to company policy and procedure and National Care Standards